Converting story points to hours - how does it work?

-Story points is similar to how weather forecasts work.
+Story points are similar to how weather forecasts work.
 The meteorologist uses his knowledge and observes data to forecast the weather.
-Similarly, a development teams use their knowledge and observes velocity of previous sprints to forecast expected effort of upcoming work.
+Similarly, development teams use their knowledge and observe the the velocity of previous sprints to forecast the the expected effort of upcoming work.

-So when someone comes by asking these questions, here is how you might answer.
-First, let's define story points and sprint velocity before explaining how these concepts relate to time.
+So when someone asks these questions, here is how you might answer.
+First, define story points and sprint velocity before explaining how these concepts relate to time.

 Defining story points